imagej/imagej.github.io/_pages/develop/source.md

 ## Where is the code?

-{% include tip tip='You can search the source code at http://search.imagej.net/ using the GitHub button!' %}\* All source code is on [GitHub](/develop/github).
+{% include notice icon="tip" content='You can search the source code at http://search.imagej.net/ using the GitHub button!' %}\* All source code is on [GitHub](/develop/github).

 -   Each project exists in its own GitHub organization.
 -   Each organization contains multiple source code repositories.